kyoto-framework/gophercon-2021/notes.md

 And last, but the most interesting and crazy idea I'm experimenting on is bringing the whole rendering process to the Edge Workers.
 It's giving to us a serverless setup and insanely fast responses.
 Unfortunately, Cloudflare Edge Workers have a lot of restrictions (like 1 MB executable limit) and don't have official support for Go.
-I was able to run Go on the Edge Workers with tinygo compiler, but it's not enough to be able to use kyoto as expected.
+I was able to run Go on the Edge Workers with tinygo compiler and WASM, but it's not enough to be able to use kyoto as expected.

 # Slide 8